 Growth Metrics

-American Coastal Insurance's Total Non-Current Liabilities history spans 16 years, with the latest figure at $747.4 million for Q4 2025.
+American Coastal Insurance filings provide 16 years of Total Non-Current Liabilities readings, the most recent being $747.4 million for Q4 2025.

 • In the past five years, Total Non-Current Liabilities ranged from a high of $3.0 billion in Q4 2022 to a low of $747.4 million in Q4 2025.